ehegnes/super-rario-bros/README.md

 ###TODO
 - Improve collision handling
-    - It would be nice to have this threaded, but we'd have to work around not being able to copy a number of resources to the other thread(s), and it might just not be worth it.
+    - It would be nice to have some threaded code, but we'd have to work around not being able to copy a number of resources to the other thread(s), and it might just not be worth it.
-    - Hopefully trait objects and heterogeneous containers can be used to extend this to work on multiple objects of the same trait (look at 'trait-refactor' branch)
+    - <del>Hopefully trait objects and heterogeneous containers can be used to extend this to work on multiple objects of the same trait (look at 'trait-refactor' branch)</del>
 - <del>Track texture dimensions in the appropriate sprite struct so as to setup for future soft stretching and stop hardcoding values</del>
     - Texture.query() provides access to dimensions via the TextureQuery struct